Adopt a zero trust network model for security

 Maintain your zero trust network

-The whitelist policies are tightly scoped to the exact expected flows in the applications running in the Zero Trust Network.
+The allow-list policies are tightly scoped to the exact expected flows in the applications running in the Zero Trust Network.
 If these applications are under active development the expected flows will change, and policy, therefore, also needs to change.
 Maintaining a Zero Trust Network means instituting a change control policy that ensures:

 - Policies are up to date with application changes